 Step #3: Assemble the pieces, using the wood glue as necessary.
 We also used string to help hold the pieces tightly together while they dried.
 We recommend at least two hours for drying time, if not more.
 Overnight is best — if you can wait that is.

-Step #4: Sit back, relax and grab a margarita.
-Ole!
+Step #4: Sit back, relax, and enjoy your hard work.

-Taking more time, having sharper box cutters and maybe more experienced builders would have corrected some of our issues.
-However, working with the cardboard itself was a bit of a struggle, which is a hard fix no matter how many experts you have on hand.
+Taking more time, having sharper box cutters, and maybe more experienced builders would have corrected some of our issues.
+However, working with the cardboard itself was a bit of a struggle, which is hard to rectify no matter how many experts you have on hand.
 In the end, learning to accept the flaws may be the biggest challenge of all.
-Read more: Reuse Challenge: The Cardboard Chair

 Tetra Pak Coin Purse

-Tetra Pak or similar cartons are found all over the kitchen, from juice boxes to soup.
+You may have Tetra Pak or similar cartons in your kitchen, holding food products ranging from juice boxes to soup.
 While this packaging is made from paper, the coated lining that makes it waterproof often makes it hard to recycle as well.
-But the great part about this material is that it makes for a sturdy ingredient for craft projects.
+But the great part about this material is that it makes for a sturdy material for craft projects.
 Our favorite find was a small coin purse from Esprit Cabane.
+There is a detailed instruction guide for this project at Instructables.

-What you’ll need: colorful Tetra Pak packaging (don’t worry about text or branding as the folding will make it unreadable), box cutter, staples or tape, self-adhesive Velcro, decoration materials (buttons, beads, etc.)
+What you’ll need: A colorful Tetra Pak package (don’t worry about text or branding as the folding will make it unreadable), box cutter, staples or tape, self-adhesive Velcro, decoration materials (buttons, beads, etc.)

 Step #2: Cut off the top and bottom portions of carton using a box cutter.